13 Steps How to Start a Blog Using WordPress & Make Money Easily

 5. Setting Up Your SiteGround Hosting Account

 During this step, I'll show you how to set your hosting account with SiteGround.
+Remember though whatever company you use, setups are virtually the same.

 Let's get started with Step One: